KungumaGangai/Search-and-Filter-Data-using-DataGridView-from-Database/README.md

   # 3. DOWN Arrow Key
   DOWN Arrow Key is used to move DGV (both search and filter) focus/current cell downward means CurrentRow + 1.

+** Use the same keys to go back to previous rows and edit values